-The best Wi-Fi routers fill your home with wireless internet for gaming, streaming Netflix and productive uses for work and school.
-Whether it's a standard router, Wi-Fi 6 or a mesh Wi-Fi system, a good router gives you great speed, coverage that fills your home and features that make managing your home network easy.
+The best Wi-Fi routers fill your home with speedy wireless internet for all of your connectivity needs, from streaming and gaming to work and school.
+Whether it's a standard router, Wi-Fi 6 or a mesh Wi-Fi system, a good router gives you great speed, coverage and features that make managing your home network easy.
 We've spent more than 60 hours testing dozens of routers to help you skip the confusion and find the right Wi-Fi solution for your home.

 Buying your own router instead of using the gear offered by your internet service provider can also save you $10-15 per month, and get you better Wi-Fi coverage.
-ISPs will also be slow to update existing hardware, often leaving customers behind the curve of current technologies, like Wi-Fi 6 and mesh networking, and limiting the capabilities of their entire home network.
+ISPs are slow to update existing hardware, often leave customers behind the curve of current technologies, like Wi-Fi 6 and mesh networking, limiting the capabilities of their entire home network.

 - Got a larger home?
 Check out the best mesh Wi-Fi systems

 - Stretch your coverage with the best Wi-Fi extenders